Nattarasankottai

 Nattarasankottai is a village in Sivaganga district in the Indian state of Tamil Nadu.

 Geography

 Nattarasankottai is located at 9.87°N 78.57°E. It has an average elevation of 75 metres (246 feet).

 Demographics

-As of 2001 India census, Nattarasankottai had a population of 5887.
+As of the 2001 India census, Nattarasankottai had a population of 5,887.
 Males constitute 48% of the population and females 52%.
-Nattarasankottai has an average literacy rate of 72%, higher than the national average of 59.5%: male literacy is 79%, and female literacy is 66%.
+Nattarasankottai has an average literacy rate of 72%, higher than the national average of 59.5%: male literacy is 79%, and female literacy 66%.
 In Nattarasankottai, 11% of the population is under 6 years of age.

 Landmarks

 Kannathal temple

 The temple is managed by the village Nagarathars.

 The temple has Golden Kumbhams over the temple tower.
 The deity, Kannudaya Nayaki Amman alias Kannathal is seen with eight hands and has an udukkai (a percussion striking instrument) and muvizhai sulam in her hands.
 Her left leg stamps the Asura by name Mahishan.